Supplements & Herbs

 Thanks to their “open” molecular structure and negative charge, zeolites act as a cage trapping particles such as positively charged heavy metals and pesticides and then excreting them via the body’s natural elimination channels.
 Zeolites are considered safe.

-Natural clinoptilolite, mechanically treated ("micronized") to produce small- or nano-sized particles and obtain a powder, has been scientifically studied for any anti-cancer effect after evidence had indicated that zeolites play an important part in regulating the immune system.
+Natural clinoptilolite, mechanically treated ("micronized") to obtain a powder containing small- or nano-sized particles, has been scientifically studied for anti-cancer effects after evidence had indicated that zeolites play an important part in regulating the immune system.

-As a result, zeolites have been suggested as an adjuvant in anticancer therapy as published by the Journal of Molecular Medicine.*
+As a result, zeolites have been suggested as an adjuvant in anticancer therapy as published by the Journal of Molecular Medicine in 2001 (details see below).

-Note: The authors of various studies using finely ground zeolite-clinoptilolite powder have referred to the substance with different terms apparently all meaning the same, for instance "tribomechanically activated zeolite (clinoptilolite)" or "TMAZ" (because the powder is obtained by tribomechanical micronization), “micronized zeolite" (MZ), or “activated (zeolite) clinoptilolite" (AC).
+Note: The authors of various studies using finely ground zeolite-clinoptilolite powder have referred to the substance using different terms apparently all meaning the same, such as "tribomechanically activated zeolite (clinoptilolite)" or "TMAZ" (because the powder is obtained by tribomechanical micronization), "micronized zeolite" (MZ), or "activated (zeolite) clinoptilolite" (AC).

 Anticancer effect of finely ground "micronized" zeolites (natural clinoptilolite powder): successful in-vitro tissue culture experiments studying the proliferation of several human cancer cell lines*